‘S.W.A.T.’ dives into Black, police conflict in season debut

 “Ain’t no easy solution when Black people are being treated like they’re disposable,” the older man says bitterly, his tears flowing.
 The episode is framed by scenes of a protest march and concludes with a powerful recitation of Floyd’s last words.

 Straight-ahead heroics aren’t slighted, as Hondo’s team tracks members of a drug cartel and try to deter a terrorist attack — all in under an hour, and with fleeting acknowledgment of the pandemic.
-(The paired 10 p.m. episode sees the SWAT team help the CIA trail an international crime boss.)
+(The virus outbreak is prominent in the paired 10 p.m. episode, with the central story involving SWAT-CIA efforts to track an international crime boss.)

 Moore and Thomas said the episode had the strong support of CBS and co-producer Sony Pictures Television, but it’s also the result of having a Black star and executive producer with the motivation and authority to initiate it.
 Moore also is a producer for “S.W.A.T.”